Deirdre Lovejoy

 Deirdre Lovejoy (born June 30, 1962) is an American actress.

 She is best known for her role as Assistant State's Attorney Rhonda Pearlman on HBO’s The Wire.
-She is also known for her roles as a serial killer Heather Taffet (aka "The Gravedigger") on the Fox series Bones and White House Counsel Cynthia Panabaker on NBC's series The Blacklist.
+She is also known for her roles as serial killer Heather Taffet (aka "The Gravedigger") on the Fox series Bones and White House Counsel Cynthia Panabaker on NBC's series The Blacklist.

 Early life

 Lovejoy was born in Abilene, Texas.
-Her father was in the Air Force and worked from Dyess Air Force Base.
+Her father was in the Air Force, and was stationed at Dyess Air Force Base.

 Lovejoy lived in Connecticut, then Pittsburgh, before moving with her mother to Elkhart, Indiana, while Lovejoy was still in the fourth grade.
 Her mother, Marcia Fulmer, met her second husband in Elkhart and worked as Arts and Entertainment editor at The Elkhart Truth.
-While in the fifth grade, Lovejoy played her first acting role as one of Big Daddy's grandchildren in an Elkhart Civic Theatre production of Cat on a Hot Tin Roof in which her mother played the part of Mae (aka "Sister Woman").
+While in the fifth grade, Lovejoy played her first acting role as one of Big Daddy's grandchildren in an Elkhart Civic Theatre production of Cat on a Hot Tin Roof in which her mother played the part of Mae (dubbed "Sister Woman").
 Lovejoy subsequently appeared in several productions at the Elkhart Civic Theatre, often alongside her mother.

 In 1980 Lovejoy graduated from Elkhart Memorial High School.
 In 1984 she graduated from the University of Evansville with a double major in Theater and Communications.
 She also earned a Master of Fine Arts from the New York University Tisch School of the Arts three years later.